-Another emerging tension point between financial stability and financial inclusion has to do with the rapid growth of commercial banks' real estate credit and the sharp hike of property prices observed in Namibia and other African MICs in recent years.
+- 12. Another emerging tension point between financial stability and financial inclusion has to do with the rapid growth of commercial banks' real estate credit and the sharp hike of property prices observed in Namibia and other African MICs in recent years.
 The rapid growth in banking sector credit, in general, and real estate credit, in particular, is not singular to African MICs, but it is, in fact, an emerging commonality across emerging market economies that responded to the spill-over effects from the global financial crisis through accommodative monetary policies.

-- 12. The reduction in interest rates coincided with further increased household indebtedness and households' debt servicing costs, which in the case of Namibia are both significantly high by international standards.
-As households gain access to first-time housing ownership and build their wealth in a context of historically low interest rates, property prices increased significantly across-the-board, thus having a regressive impact on the population, unfortunately. - 13.
+The Bank of Namibia's Repo rate was reduced by 500 basis points between November 2008 and August 2011 in an effort to cushion the local economy from the headwinds of global trade slowdown. - 13.
+The reduction in interest rates coincided with further increased household indebtedness and households' debt servicing costs, which in the case of Namibia are both significantly high by international standards.
+As households gain access to first-time housing ownership and build their wealth in a context of historically low interest rates, property prices increased significantly across-the-board, thus having a regressive impact on the population, unfortunately. - 14.
 It is against this heightened risk of elevated household indebtedness and commercial banks' significant exposure to the real estate market that the Bank of Namibia has put in place a number of macro-prudential measures to ensure financial stability.
 In particular, banking institutions are required to conduct regular stress testing on the impact of possible interest rate shocks on the banks' performance.
 Also, the Bank of Namibia applies a 50% risk-weight to residential mortgage loans to ensure that banking institutions have an adequate capital buffer to absorb possible losses from this type of loans.
 At the same time, the Bank is conducting a study on the use of the loan-to-value ratio for second properties to contain household leverage, without constraining access to first properties.
 Going forward, however, an emerging challenge for the Bank of Namibia would be to ensure that the referred macro-prudential policies do not unduly limit access to housing to first-time house owners-many of them, part of an emerging middle class in Namibia-which have been traditionally "asset poor" and need to build up their wealth to access the regular circuits of financial intermediation and economic growth and inclusion.

-- 14. In conclusion, banking systems in Namibia and other African MICs have been resilient to the impact of the global financial crisis thanks to their initial conditions of liquidity, solvency, and strong capital positions.
+- 15. In conclusion, banking systems in Namibia and other African MICs have been resilient to the impact of the global financial crisis thanks to their initial conditions of liquidity, solvency, and strong capital positions.
 Old efforts by market players and vigilance by Regulators appear to have paid off.
-New challenges remain, however: Banks need to be vigilant with regards to risks especially elevated levels of household indebtedness at historically low interest rates-and respond to new supervisory demands. - 15.
-Regulators need to swiftly transit to risk-based banking supervision, improve surveillance schemes and human capital, and improve contingency planning and supervisory cooperation--to address regulatory gaps and supervisory inconsistencies within/across countries-- while governments pursue long term reforms, such as financial inclusion. - 16.1 trust that the IMF, through is regular Article IV consultation and technical assistance missions, will continue to support African MICs as they address the financial sector challenges sketch in this presentation.
+New challenges remain, however: Banks need to be vigilant with regards to risks especially elevated levels of household indebtedness at historically low interest rates-and respond to new supervisory demands. - 16.
+Regulators need to swiftly transit to risk-based banking supervision, improve surveillance schemes and human capital, and improve contingency planning and supervisory cooperation--to address regulatory gaps and supervisory inconsistencies within/across countries-- while governments pursue long term reforms, such as financial inclusion. - 17.1 trust that the IMF, through is regular Article IV consultation and technical assistance missions, will continue to support African MICs as they address the financial sector challenges sketch in this presentation.